rdsea/sys4bigml/tutorials/PerformanceMonitoring/README.md

 Before practicing the monitoring for a machine learning service, we will deploy a simple REST-based machine learning service.
 We will
 * use a [BTS Prediction model]()
 * make a simple REST ML service, use [the template and a local version](MLService/)

+## Working on low-level monitoring features

+In this step, you should work on the list of low-level metrics/data, probes

 ## Instrumenting ML Service with Prometheus Client Library
 >TODO: to be written